 You must prove your relationship to the party on record if you are applying for a birth record that is not your own.

-Types of Montana Birth Records
+Types of MT Birth Records

 - Certified Copy - a certified copy of your birth certificate is a legal document proving your identity.
 You can use it for all government purposes such as getting a driver’s license, social security card, passport or applying for school, retirement or the military.